Frank Solivan & Dirty Kitchen: favorites of the bluegrass festival circuit.

 After the insurrection at the Capitol, remember that it is darkest just before dawn.

-A special New Year’s Eve edition of Saturday Soundtrack, with music as you lift a glass to finally say goodbye to 2020.
+A special New Year’s Eve edition with music as you lift a glass to finally say goodbye to 2020.